anirudhkannan9/part6_frontend/submissions/anecdotes-redux/README.md

 ## Running the app

-After downloading the repository, run:
+After downloading the repository, navigate to the directory in which it's contained and run:
 ### `npm install`
 to install the project's dependencies.